ritchiepulikottil/pingpong/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-# PingPongGame.py using Kivy framework
+# PingPongGame.py using kivy framework

 #PingPong is a two-dimensional sports game that resembles table tennis.